ramitsarkar902/virtucart/Readme.md

 yarn run test
 ```

-## For testing purpose on the live website, login using the credentials
-# Email - testuser@gmail.com
-# Password - 1234

 ## Server Information

 The server is hosted at [Cyclic.sh](https://www.cyclic.sh/).
 The API URL is encoded in the `.env` file of the client application.